Judo Ranking Belts Colors, Ranks, and Meanings

 Support the Ringside Report Network

 Judo, “the gentle way,” is a globally respected martial art and Olympic sport with a deep history and a structured path to mastery.
 Central to this path is its belt ranking system—a pioneering method that countless other martial arts have since adopted.
-But what do the different colors signify, and how does judo compare to similar grappling arts?
+But what do the different judo belt colors signify, and how does judo compare to similar grappling arts?

 Two Young Judo Fighters In White And Blue Kimono With Black Belts Training Martial Arts In The Gym

-Two young judo fighters training in the gym—the path from white to black belt typically takes 3-6 years of dedicated practice.
+Two young judo fighters are training in the gym—the path from white to black belt typically takes 3-6 years of dedicated practice.

 Key Takeaways